Ragazoor/typed-future/README.md

-# An error typed Future
+# An error typed Future[+E, +A]
 [![Scala Steward badge](https://img.shields.io/badge/Scala_Steward-helping-blue.svg?style=flat&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAA4AAAAQCAMAAAARSr4IAAAAVFBMVEUAAACHjojlOy5NWlrKzcYRKjGFjIbp293YycuLa3pYY2LSqql4f3pCUFTgSjNodYRmcXUsPD/NTTbjRS+2jomhgnzNc223cGvZS0HaSD0XLjbaSjElhIr+AAAAAXRSTlMAQObYZgAAAHlJREFUCNdNyosOwyAIhWHAQS1Vt7a77/3fcxxdmv0xwmckutAR1nkm4ggbyEcg/wWmlGLDAA3oL50xi6fk5ffZ3E2E3QfZDCcCN2YtbEWZt+Drc6u6rlqv7Uk0LdKqqr5rk2UCRXOk0vmQKGfc94nOJyQjouF9H/wCc9gECEYfONoAAAAASUVORK5CYII=)](https://scala-steward.org)

-A thin wrapper on the Future monad for the purpose of giving it an error type.
+A thin wrapper on the Future monad for the purpose of giving it a type parameter for the error channel, giving you the power to see _how_ a Future can fail just as clearly as how it can succeed.
-Designed to be an alternative for the `scala.concurrent.Future` with minimal migration needed.
-Entirely built on top of the Future, it has the same performance and easily integrates into existing Future based libraries.
+Designed to be an alternative for the `scala.concurrent.Future` with minimal migration needed, entirely built on top of the Future, it has the same performance and easily integrates into existing Future based libraries.